nodejitsu/handbook/contents/2_Deploying_Your_First_Application.md

 ## Deploying from the Samurai web admin

 The Samurai web admin is an easy to use web-site where you can manage and deploy your node.js applications.
+Simply visit www.nodejitsu.com and sign-in.
+You'll be taken directly to the Samurai web admin interface.

 ## Deploying from Jitsu, The Nodejitsu Command Line Tool

 If you prefer CLI ( Command Line Interface ) tools over web-sites you can download Jitsu, The Nodejitsu CLI tool.
-Jitsu is very friendly to non-techinical users, but it's also fully open-source for the more advanced node.js user.
+Jitsu is friendly to non-technical users, but it does cover our entire [API](API) and it's fully open-source for the more advanced node.js user.

 ### Installation